IsaacPrice/IsaacPrice/README.md

 🔭 Passionate about Programming & Artificial Intelligence
 🌱 Currently learning more about machine learning frameworks
 👯 Open to collaboration on tech and AI projects
-📈 Aiming to improve myself in productivity, appearance, and communication

 ## Skills
 - **Languages**: Python, Java, C++, HTML, CSS, JavaScript